Live Updates

 What Changed

-• Review and enhance tied agent activities to ensure no unauthorized investment services like non-firm commitment placements; map against permitted services list
+• Review and enhance tied agent activities to ensure no unauthorized investment services like non-firm commitment placements; map against permitted services list.

-• Audit investment allocation systems for precision, operationality, and traceability; implement verifiable verifications
+• Audit investment allocation systems for precision, operationality, and traceability; implement verifiable verifications.

-• Update conflicts of interest policies with clear identification, prevention, and management procedures
+• Update conflicts of interest policies with clear identification, prevention, and management procedures.

 Key Dates

-31 December 2025 - AMF Enforcement Committee decision date; fines imposed on M Capital Partners (€200,000), Rudy Secco (€70,000), and Stéphanie Minissier (€35,000).
+- AMF Enforcement Committee decision date; fines imposed on M Capital Partners (€200,000), Rudy Secco (€70,000), and Stéphanie Minissier (€35,000)

 Compliance Impact